Krzywińskie, Węgorzewo County

 Krzywińskie is a village in the administrative district of Gmina Pozezdrze, within Węgorzewo County, Warmian-Masurian Voivodeship, in northern Poland.
-It lies approximately 9 km north of Pozezdrze, 8 km east of Węgorzewo, and 102 km north-east of the regional capital Olsztyn.
 It is located in the historic region of Masuria.

 History

 The origins of the village date back to 1557, when Marcin Krzywiński bought 4 włókas of land to establish a village.
 The village historically had two equivalent Polish names, Krzywińskie and Krzywinki, both derived from the last name of its founder.
 It was settled by Poles.
 Under Nazi Germany, the village was renamed Sonnheim to erase traces of Polish origin.
 Following World War II, in 1945, the village became again part of Poland and its historic Polish name was restored.